ProfessorSensei/AwsTools/Python3-7/SSMParameterStore/README.md

 *delete_paremeters.py* deletes the parameters that are using the parameter names that are pre-defined in *developmentParameters.json* and *productionParameters.json*

-*searchParemeters.py* searches the AWS account for the parameters that are pre-defined in *developmentParameters.json* and *productionParameters.json*
+*searchParemeters.py* searches the AWS account for the parameters that are pre-defined in *developmentParameters.json* and *productionParameters.json* prints the parameters and values of the parameters found to *current_parameters.yml* and returns a message if the parameter was not found